Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 IPPO is the simplest multi-agent version of standard PPO.
 Each agent is now a PPO-based sampler and learner.
-IPPO does not need information sharing, including real/sampled data and predicted data.
+IPPO does not need information sharing
 While knowledge sharing across agents is optional in IPPO.

 .. admonition:: Information Sharing